top of page

 Hammonton High School

-• $2,665 to fund a trip to The Franklin Institute for 10th- and 11th-grade students in the special education program.
-The trip — along with subsequent in-classroom discussions and presentations — will be designed to increase students’ comfort with scientific concepts.
+• $1,200 to fund a trip to The Franklin Institute – 10th and 11th grade students in the special education program will visit The Franklin Institute in preparation for the NJSLA science assessment.
+The trip, along with subsequent in-classroom discussions and presentations, will help increase students’ comfort with scientific concepts.

 bottom of page